-Naphthalene is also known as naphthalene, mothball, tar camphor, white tar, or albocarbon.
+Naphthalene is also known as naphthalene, mothball, tar camphor, white tar, or carbon.

 Naphthalene is volatile, forming a flammable vapor.
 Each molecule of this substance consists of two fused benzene rings.

-As its most abundant single component, it is obtained from coal tar and converted into phthalic anhydride for the manufacture of plastics, dyes and solvents.
+Its most abundant single component is obtained from coal tar and converted into phthalic anhydride to manufacture plastics, dyes, and solvents.

 It is also used as an antiseptic and insecticide, especially in mothballs (p-dichlorobenzene can be used instead of naphthalene as a substitute for mothballs).
-Naphthalene easily sublimates at room temperature.
+Naphthalene quickly sublimates at room temperature.

 Occurrence in nature

-Trace amounts of naphthalene are produced by magnolias and certain types of deer.
+Magnolias and certain types of deer produce trace amounts of naphthalene.
 Furthermore, this chemical has been found in the subterranean Formosan termite, possibly as a repellent against “ants, poisonous fungi, and nematode worms.”

 Naphthalene’s molecular formula, C 10 H 8, was determined by Michael Faraday in 1826.

-As noted above, a naphthalene molecule is made up of two fused benzene rings (in organic chemistry, the rings “fuse” if they share two or more atoms.
+As noted above, a naphthalene molecule comprises two fused benzene rings (in organic chemistry, the rings “fuse” if they share two or more atoms.
 Naphthalene is therefore classified as a polyaromatic hydrocarbon (PAH) of benzenoid.

-Vigorous reactions, sometimes equivalent to explosions, can result from contact between aromatic hydrocarbons, such as naphthalene, and strong oxidizing agents.
+Vigorous reactions, sometimes equivalent to explosions, can result from contact between aromatic hydrocarbons, such as naphthalene, and potent oxidizing agents.
 They can react exothermically with bases and with diazo compounds.